nick860/BorderExplorer-KNN-Trees-and-XGBoost-Geospatial-Analysis/README.md

 - **Train Decision Trees**: This function trains decision trees with different hyperparameters and evaluates their performance on test and validation sets.
 - **KNN Analysis**: Lastly, there is a function `KNN` for analyzing the performance of the KNN classifier on different distance metrics and values of k.

+## Data Files Description

+### data.csv, train.csv, validation.csv, test.csv, AD_test.csv

+These CSV files contain data used for training and testing the machine learning models.
+Each row represents a sample, with features such as longitude, latitude, and country statistics.

 ## Usage

 To utilize the functionalities provided in these files, follow the steps below: